 LONELIEST MONK

-After a few hours driving we arrived at the temple of the loneliest monk.
+After a few hours driving, we arrived at the temple of the loneliest monk.
 We saw one or two locals, but nothing else stood between Lhasa and here.
 I think the nearest town is over 1 hour away!

-We had a quick walk around and then got chatting to the senior who gave us an idea of his daily routine.
+We had a quick walk around and then got chatting to the senior, who gave us an idea of his daily routine.
 He spends much of his day in the monastery, waiting to greet locals and answer questions.
 He has been doing the same for over 30 years!!
 What amazing commitment and dedication!
-Unfortunately like a lot of Tibet it wasn’t possible to take photos.
+Unfortunately, like a lot of Tibet, it wasn’t possible to take photos.

-This morning we headed back out to Lhasa to explore the hot springs, around 3 hours outside of the city.
-I’ll be honest, I expected something very remote with hardly any people; however, I arrived at something like naked rush hour in London’s underground!
-There were tons of people, so many that there was no way you could access the springs without accidently brushing passed a few obstacles 🍆… It turns out it was the start of their annual holiday and for this reason we decided to give it a miss, what a story that could have been!
+There were tons of people, so many that there was no way you could access the springs without accidentally brushing past a few obstacles 🍆… It turns out it was the start of their annual holiday, so we decided to give it a miss.
+What a story that could have been!

 My most horrifying travel experience

-Its back with the schmotels on this trip as we checked into a place with no shower or toilet.
-The best we have is a hole in the ground which I have yet to master without almost falling into it and that’s before the wretched smell knocks you out first!
+It’s back with the schmotels on this trip, as we checked into a place with no shower or toilet.
+The best we have is a hole in the ground, which I have yet to master without almost falling into it, and that’s before the wretched smell knocks you out first!

 My most horrifying travel experience